Oneflow-Inc/OneFlow-Benchmark/ClickThroughRate/WideDeepLearning/wdl_test_report.md

 Summary: OneFlow-WDL ran faster than HugeCTR over batch size from 512 to 16384.

-### Big Vocab Size Performance
+### Big vocabularies size performance
-There are two Embedding Table config in OneFlow-WDL：
+There are two Embedding Tables config in OneFlow-WDL：
 - The size of `wide_embedding` is vocab_size x 1
 - The size of`deep_embedding` is vocab_size x 16

-In HugeCTR the vocab size is 1,603,616(1.6 million).
-We kept increasing vocab size from 3.2 million to 409.6 million during test, result is below：
+In HugeCTR the vocabularies size is 1,603,616(1.6 million).
+We kept increasing vocabularies size from 3.2 million to 409.6 million during test, result is below：

 ![image](https://github.com/Oneflow-Inc/oneflow-documentation/raw/master/cn/docs/adv_examples/imgs/big_vocab_table_2x1024.png)